Overview: Why is React’s Popular?

 Build Time and Complexity

 With numerous dependencies and configurations, it can sometimes feel like the development process is bogged down.
-This is a key consideration for any large-scale project where efficiency is crucial.
+Following React best practices can streamline your approach, but for large-scale projects where efficiency is crucial, it might be worth exploring alternatives.

 Top Alternatives to React.JS